What is ABA Therapy?

 Where and When does therapy take place?

-Currently, Rainbow ABA provides in-home services in 8 NJ Counties.
+Currently, Rainbow ABA provides in-home services throughout NJ Counties and at our Clinic in Bloomfield, NJ.
 Don't see your county?
 Just ask us.

 How many hours of ABA Therapy will my child receive?